tourstream/tstr-crs-adapter/README.md

 We prepared a test file, which can be opened directly in the CRS systems.
-The file is located in __test/manual__: *[crsTest.html](tests/manual/crsTest.html)* For serving the test file locally we provide a command for it: `npm run serve`
+The file is located in __test/manual__: *[crsTest.html](tests/manual/crsTest.html)* For serving the test file locally we provide a command for it: `npm run serve` The test file is than available via [https://localhost:1337](https://localhost:1337).

 If you want to define test data by your own, you can create a file named *"testData.json"* and place it into the __tests/manual__ folder.
 The structure of the file has to be an array with [`<CrsData>`](#interface) elements.